AlxndrMlk/ML_Ideas/README.md

   This markdown contains useful information concerning machine learning, deep learning and statistics.

-## Dealing with outliers in linear models
+## Dealing with outliers in linear models and neural networks

 * ### Outlier clipping